Bit-Apps-Pro/bit-smtp/readme.txt

 = Gmail SMTP: =
 Bloggers and small business owners frequently prefer not to utilize third-party SMTP services.
 However, they have the option to utilize their Gmail or G Suite accounts for SMTP emails.

-SMTP Host : smtp.gmail.com
+SMTP Host: smtp.gmail.com
-Type of Encryption : TLS
+Type of Encryption: TLS
 SMTP Port: 587

 = Hotmail SMTP: =

-SMTP Host : smtp.live.com
+SMTP Host: smtp.live.com
-Type of Encryption : TLS
+Type of Encryption: TLS
 SMTP Port: 587

 = Yahoo: =

-SMTP Host : smtp.mail.yahoo.com
+SMTP Host: smtp.mail.yahoo.com
-Type of Encryption : SSL
+Type of Encryption: SSL
 SMTP Port: 465

 = Zoho Mail SMTP: =

 Experience the convenience of sending emails securely using your personal or business Zoho Mail account, while ensuring the utmost protection for your login credentials.
 Stay safe and confident with Zoho Mail's reliable email delivery.

-SMTP Host : smtp.zoho.com
+SMTP Host: smtp.zoho.com
-Type of Encryption : TSL
+Type of Encryption: TSL
 SMTP Port: 587

 = Amazon SES SMTP: =